akshaybadak/My-RISC-V-Learning-Journey/README.md

 ## 🔹 Introduction
 This is the starting point of my **RISC-V SoC learning journey**.
 The objective of **Week 0** is to:
-- Set up a working environment
+## Set up a working environment
+- System requirement
+   6 GB RAM
+   50 GB HDD
+   Ubuntu 25.04
+   4 vCPU
 - Organize the repository
 - Understand the workflow with GitHub